CmrCrabs/NEA/paperwork.typ

 let ray_dir = world_pos.truncate().normalize();
 ```
 )
-The 3D normalised direction vector is then used to sample the equirectangular HDRI cubemap texture, with the resulting value used to color the skybox.
+The 3D normalised direction vector is then used to sample the equirectangular HDRI texture, with the resulting value used to color the skybox.
 #codeblock(
 ```rust
 // 3D direction vector -> 2D vector for texture reading